 If the number of outstanding shares of Stock is increased or decreased or the shares of Stock are changed into or exchanged for a different number or kind of shares or other securities of the Company on account of any recapitalization, reclassification, stock split, reverse stock split, spin-off, combination of shares, exchange of shares, stock dividend or other distribution payable in capital stock, or other increase or decrease in such shares effected without receipt of consideration by the Company occurring after the Effective Date, the number and kinds of shares for which grants of Options and other Awards may be made under the Plan, including, without limitation, the Authorized Share Amount, the individual limits set forth in Section 6.3, and the 5% limit set forth in Section 6.6 shall be adjusted proportionately and accordingly by the Board.
 In addition, the number and kind of shares for which Awards are outstanding shall be adjusted proportionately and accordingly by the Board so that the proportionate interest of the Grantee immediately following such event shall, to the extent practicable, be the same as immediately before such event.
 Any such adjustment in outstanding Options or SARs shall not change the aggregate Option Price or SAR Exercise Price payable with respect to shares that are subject to the unexercised portion of an outstanding Option or SAR, as applicable, but shall include a corresponding proportionate adjustment in the Option Price or SAR Exercise Price per share.
-The conversion of any convertible securities of the Company's stockholders of securities of any other entity or other assets (including an extraordinary dividend, but excluding a non-extraordinary dividend, of the Company) without receipt of consideration Notwithstanding the foregoing, in the event of any distribution to the Company) without receipt of consideration and per share.
-Shares appropriate, adjust (a) the number and kind of shares subject to outstanding Awards and/or (b) the aggregate and per share Option Price o
+The conversion of any convertible securities of the Company shall not be treated as an increase in shares effected without receipt of consideration.
+Notwithstanding the foregoing, in the event of any distribution to the Company's stockholders of securities of any other entity or other assets (including an extraordinary dividend, but excluding a non-extraordinary dividend, of the Company) without receipt of consideration by the Company, the Board shall, in such manner as the Board deems appropriate, adjust (a) the number and kind of shares subject to outstanding Awards and/or (b) the aggregate and per share Option Price of outstanding Options and the aggregate and per share SAR Exercise Price of outstanding Stock Appreciation Rights to reflect such distribution.